petrayang2002/InterStatHub/Regression and Correlation.md

-2. *Linear regression* analysis can help us understand if a continuous variable can predict another continuous variable.
+2. *Linear regression* analysis can help us understand if a continuous variable can predict another continuous variable, and if this prediction is can be shown in a straight line, y = mx + b.
 The results of the regression cannot indicate any casual relationships between these variables.
-Another kind of regression is the non-linear regression.
+Another kind of regression is the non-linear regression analysis, in which the two continous variables are related in a curved relationship.